IMPORTANT UPDATES

 Should your child experience any unusual symptoms, especially within one week of receiving the COVID-19 vaccine, contact your pediatrician.
 Early diagnosis and treatment of myocarditis typically results in more mild cases and shorter recovery time.

 Kids diagnosed with vaccine-associated myocarditis are hospitalized for observation and treated with anti-inflammatory medication.
 In almost all cases reported, kids’ symptoms resolved before they left the hospital.
-“When a child gets myocarditis as a result of getting sick from a viral infection, they sometimes require more complex treatments, like a ventricular assist device or heart transplant,” says Dr. Oster.
-“But unlike these cases of myocarditis caused by a virus, the heart inflammation that has resulted post-COVID vaccination appear to be effectively managed with just pain medication.”
+“The heart inflammation that has resulted post-COVID vaccination appear to be effectively managed with just pain medication,” says Dr. Oster.

-While long-term follow-ups are still needed to determine outcomes over time, initial surveys of cardiologists and healthcare providers found that 91 percent indicated their patient was fully or probably recovered.
+Long-term, those with COVID-19 vaccine-associated myocarditis tend to do very well.
+Initial surveys of cardiologists and healthcare providers found that 91 percent indicated their patient was fully or probably recovered.

 Can My Child Return to Sports after Myocarditis?